• Skip to content

 Your child might not be able to say they’re struggling.
 But changes in your child’s behaviour, health, mood or personality might tell you they’re not coping with the transition.
 For example, your child might:

-• take risks like challenging school rules, not letting you know where they are, shoplifting or experimenting with alcohol or other drug use.
+- take risks like challenging school rules, not letting you know where they are, shoplifting or experimenting with alcohol or other drugs.

-It can be hard to know whether difficult behaviour is typical teenage behaviour or a sign that your child is struggling with the separation.
+It can be hard to know whether challenging behaviour is typical teenage behaviour or a sign that your child is struggling with the separation.
 It could be a combination of both.
-Try not to jump to conclusions about what’s causing the behaviour and be ready to listen, support and seek help.
+Try not to jump to conclusions about what’s causing the behaviour, and be ready to listen, support and seek help.

-It’s also a very good idea to let your child’s school know about the separation or divorce.
+It’s also a very good idea to let your child’s school know about the separation or divorce and changes to your child’s living arrangements.
 Your child’s teachers might be able to watch out for changes in your child’s behaviour and suggest support options for your child.

 – Bill, 45, divorced father of one son